Four Steps To Delegation.

 The quick guide to delegation.

-Delegation fails when you don’t have a system.
-In our workshop on delegation, step through the four steps of delegation, learn about our G.I.V.E.
-Framework for delegating any task and get feedback from experienced facilitators.
+Leaders step through the four steps of delegation, learn about our G.I.V.E.
+Framework for delegating any task, and get feedback from experienced facilitators.